 Examples:

 This Actor generates random values according to input distribution settings.
-The supported distribution types are normal, uniform, weighted and constant (return one value).
+The supported distribution types are normal, uniform, weighted and constant (returns one value).

 The distribution parameters are set based on the selected distribution type:

-• Weighted distribution returns a value from the list, based on the value's weight.
-For example, generate 20% of the customers in Miami, 30% in LA and 50% in NY.
-Weighted distribution uses a 'weights' map where the keys are the results and the values are positive numbers indicating the weight of the entry of the whole.
+Weighted distribution returns a value from the list, based on the value's weight.
+For example, 30% of the generated customers are based in Miami, 20% in LA and 50% in NY.
+Weighted distribution uses a 'weights' map, where the keys are the results and the values are positive numbers indicating the entry's weight as a porportion of the whole list.

 See example: